atoft/cpp-learning/lesson1/lesson1.md

     // You won't encounter these too often so don't worry about it for now. std::cout << "Hello world, the value is: " << result << std::endl;

+    // Return a value from the function.
+    // For historical reasons, returning 0 from your main() function means
+    // the program was successful.
     return 0;
 }

 ```

 `main.cpp` is a C++ source file.
-Unlike in an interpreted language like Python,
+Unlike in an "interpreted" language like Python,
 this file is not used directly when running the program.
 Instead, it must be
 given to a compiler in order to produce an executable binary to be run by your
 computer.